What is 3D Animation? A Complete Guide to Tools, Techniques, and Applications

 The main types of 3D animation include:

-- Character Animation: Bringing characters to life for films, games, and ads.
+- Character Animation – Breathing life into characters for movies, games, and ads.

 table of content